 In their collection, you’ll find non toxic bedroom furniture, non toxic futon frames, as well as organic sofas.
-They proudly use USDA and GOTS certified cotton in their furniture and bedding.
+They proudly use USDA and GOTS certified cotton in their organic furniture and bedding, which are free from toxic flame retardants.
 They have something for everyone in the family, from crib mattresses for your baby to a bed for your fur baby.
-They offer a unique, nontoxic, handmade dog bed.
+They also offer a unique, nontoxic, handmade dog bed.

 Greenington specializes in bamboo furniture with low VOC finishes.
-The bamboo is sustainably sourced and they use non toxic glues to bond bamboo strips that the furniture is made from.
-The company prioritizes cutting their carbon footprint, therefore their eco-friendly furniture is manufactured close to the bamboo source.
+The bamboo is sustainably sourced and they use non toxic glues to bond bamboo strips from which the furniture is made.
+The company prioritizes cutting their carbon footprint, so their eco-friendly furniture is manufactured close to the bamboo source.

-Greenington offers bedroom, living room, and dining furniture featuring a modern, minimalistic design.
+Greenington offers non toxic bedroom, living room, and dining furniture featuring a modern, minimalistic design.
 They truly use an ideal renewable resource because bamboo takes only 5 years to reach maturation.
 Your furniture will only be made with mature bamboo.
-The adhesives used in their furniture meet the required standards of the OSHA and California
+The glues used in their non toxic furniture meet the required standards of the OSHA and California.

 Mash Studios sell solid walnut bedroom, living room and dining furniture without formaldehyde and other toxic chemicals.
 They make all their eco-friendly furniture in the US and their finishes are either natural (linseed oil) or zero-VOC, so it’s free from chemical smell and it won’t release any toxic substances into the air, helping you improve the indoor quality at your home.